azagniotov/stubby4j/docs/YAML.md

    * `query`: (OPTIONAL) a key/value map of query string params the server should read from the URI
    * `url`: (REQUIRED) the URI string.
 Can include query string
-   * `file`: (OPTIONAL) if specified (an absolute path or path relative to the stubby4j JAR), returns the contents of the given file as the request POST.
-If the file cannot be found at YAML data parse time, `post` is used instead.
-If `post` was not provided, null string is returned
+   * `file`: (OPTIONAL) if specified (an absolute path or path relative to the stubby4j JAR), returns the contents of the given file as the request POST content.
+If the file cannot be found at YAML data parse time, value from `post` is used instead.
+If `post` was not provided, it is assumed that POST body was not provided
-   * `post`: (OPTIONAL) a string matching the textual body of the response.
+   * `post`: (OPTIONAL) a string matching the textual body of the POST request.
 * `response`: (REQUIRED) describes the server's response to the client
    * `headers`: (OPTIONAL) a key/value map of headers the server should respond with
    * `latency`: (OPTIONAL) delay in milliseconds the server should wait before responding
    * `file`: (OPTIONAL) if specified (an absolute path or path relative to the stubby4j JAR), returns the contents of the given file as the response body.
-If the file cannot be found at YAML data parse time, `body` is used instead.
-If `body` was not provided, an empty string is returned
+If the file cannot be found at YAML data parse time, value from `body` is used instead.
+If `body` was not provided, an empty string is returned by default
    * `body`: (OPTIONAL) the textual body of the server's response to the client
    * `status`: (REQUIRED) the numerical HTTP status code (200 for OK, 404 for NOT FOUND, etc.)